Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 How Can I Prevent Asthma Flare-Ups?

-Asthma flare-ups can be handled, but it's even better if you can prevent them from happening.
+Asthma flare-ups can be handled, but it's even better if you can prevent them.
 To do that:

-• Get a flu shot each year before flu season starts.
+• Get a COVID-19 vaccine and get a flu shot each year before flu season starts.

 • Avoid triggers.
 By knowing and avoiding your triggers, you might be able to prevent some flare-ups.